Involving communities and organisations

 Statement of Community Involvement

-We have updated our Statement of Community Involvement, following adoption of our Local Plan.
+We updated our Statement of Community Involvement, after we adopted our Local Plan.

 In the Statement of Community Involvement (SCI), we set out our strategy for involving you in planning matters.
 It covers:

 - the different types of consultation and engagement